What is it about March that makes us crave corned beef and parsley potatoes?

 Fortunately for Angelenos, Farmers Market provides the ideal St. Patrick’s Day hangout.

 Hungry for Irish fare?
-Magee’s Kitchen, one of the Market’s oldest merchants, is serving their famed corned beef, cabbage, and potatoes for$13.75 all day long.
+Magee’s Kitchen, one of the Market’s oldest merchants, is serving their famed corned beef, cabbage, and potatoes all day long.
 This perennial favorite has been featured on their daily menu since the 1940s and customers travel from as far away as San Diego to enjoy this flavorful dish.

 Want more information?
 View our St. Patrick’s Day Flyer now.